 NYC does not disappoint on the party front, whether it is Halloween or any other time of the year.
 But during Halloween, New York City really comes to life!
 In the fall and near Halloween, you will find countless Halloween parties and haunted attractions.

 This parade is not your average parade.
 Started in 1973 by a mask maker named Ralph Lee.
 The Greenwich Village Halloween Parade has become the largest Halloween celebration and parade in the United States.
 It starts at dusk and continues throughout the night.
 You will be competing with an average of over 2 million people for the best costume!

 Another one of the great small towns in the United States, Halloween, is done right in Independence, Kansas!
 They don’t let the fun stop in just one night.
 They celebrate for 9 days!

-One of the best small-town Halloween festivals.
-This ends up being the largest annual Halloween event in the state.
+One of the best small-town Halloween festivals is held annually in Independence, KS.
+The Neewollah Festival is the largest annual Halloween event in the entire state.
 If you didn’t notice, Neewollah is Halloween spelled backward.
 Over 75,000 people attend the festival annually.
 It is full of fun events for families and individuals.
 Dozens of activities are available from different parades, carnivals, food festivals, haunted houses and so much more!

 Best Halloween Towns: Savannah, Georgia

 Savannah is known as one of the most haunted cities in the United States.
 It is very similar to Salem.
 Savannah has been around for a long time and is also one of the oldest cities in Georgia.

 The Bonaventure Cemetery Tours in Savannah, GA bring the city’s history and scariness together.
 These cemetery tours run year-round but visiting a graveyard closer to Halloween is way more fun.